 Do you take insurance?

 Many of our clients submit their statements to their insurance companies for reimbursement.
-While the billing statements comply with insurance requirements to request reimbursement, I am not affiliated with any HMOs or PPOs and do not accept payments from insurance companies.
-I recommend that you check with your insurance company to see what services your policy covers.
+While the billing statements comply with insurance requirements to request reimbursement, we are not affiliated with any HMOs or PPOs and do not accept payments from insurance companies.
+We recommend that you check with your insurance company to see what services your policy covers.
 It can be helpful to ask what your out-of-network coverage is for family therapy.